Skip to main content

 • Graph-backed recall returns the output of the underlying retrieval mode selected by the router or query_type.

-• Depending on the retrieval path, that can be a plain answer string, retrieved context, or structured result dictionaries.
+• Depending on the retrieval path, each graph result object’s text can contain a plain answer, retrieved context, chunk text, or rendered structured output.

-• Returned dict results are tagged with _source so callers can distinguish session from graph results.
+• Each recall result is tagged with source so callers can distinguish session, graph, trace, and graph-context results.

 • only_context=True skips the final LLM answer-generation step and returns retrieved context instead.